Why Choose Mediation?

 What Must A Mediator Know?

-It so happens that both our mediators, Louis K. Polonsky and Burton L. Tillman, are versed in many successful years of legal representation.
+It so happens that our mediators, Steven L. Head, Louis K. Polonsky and Burton L. Tillman, are versed in many successful years of legal representation.
 But as neutral mediators, that knowledge is beside the point.
 Parties in disputes already have lawyers who know the relevant law, whether the dispute is about a truck accident, the discharge of an employee or an insurance claim.

 An attorney is a protector you hire to fight for you.
 A mediator is more like a psychologist, who listens, reasons, and moves you slightly toward the other side’s position.

 The role of the mediator is different.
 It is to provide a safe environment in which to hash differences out.
 The only expertise required of a mediator is to be able to get people to work for a common objective: ending the dispute with an acceptable compromise.

 Alternative Dispute Resolution For The Atlanta Area

 The financial aspects of mediation are important.
 In mediation, the amount paid out may sometimes exceed the amount awarded in a trial.
 But the paying party probably still comes out ahead, having avoided court costs, excessive hourly attorney fees, the cost of depositions, doctors’ and other experts’ testimony, subrogations, witness subpoenas, and other costs incurred in the presentation of your case.